agorman/perlbrew-cron/README.md

 This script will init your perlbrew environment and run perlbrew exec with your command.

+By default this script looks in $PERLBREW_HOME/init for the PERLBREW_ROOT environment variable.
+If $PERLBREW_HOME isn't set then it will look in
-This script looks for $HOME/.perlbrew/init for the PERLBREW_ROOT environment variable and $PERLBREW_ROOT/etc/bashrc to init the perlbrew environment.
+$HOME/.perlbrew/init.
+It then includes $PERLBREW_ROOT/etc/bashrc to init the perlbrew environment.

 # SYNOPSIS